Can You Use Gray Paint in a North Facing Room?

 • vary the shades of gray

-This room is a study in beautifully executed interior design.
-The green plant actually is what makes this room come alive.
+This room above is a study in a beautifully executed interior design.
+The green plant is what makes this room come alive.
+However, I wish there was a little gold.

-• always have some black and some white
+• There should always be some black and some white.

 mrs-daniel-sargent-mary-turner-sargent-1763